sting-ioc/sting/docs/naming.md

 ## Qualified Components

-Consider an application that consists of many components that all publish the same service interface `SimulationSystem` but need to be connected in specific topologies.
+Consider an application that consists of many components that all publish the same service interface of type `SimulationSystem` but need to be connected in specific topologies.
 This is possible to implement using the {@link: sting.Named @Named} annotation.